-The historic partnership between Toronto and York Region Labour Council and United Way Greater Toronto allows Labour Community Services to amplify the voices of many who are in need of support.
+The historic partnership between Toronto & York Region Labour Council, and United Way Greater Toronto allows Labour Community Services to amplify the voices of many who are in need of support.
 The partnership enables LCS to strengthen its collaboration with groups in Toronto and York Region from the ground up.

 HISTORY OF THE PARTNERSHIP

-Through its work with United Way, with Labour Community Services, and with other community organizations, the Labour Council plays an active role in ensuring that equity and diversity are key considerations in all social justice action.
+Through its work with: United Way Greater Toronto, the Toronto & York Region Labour Council, and community organizations; Labour Community Services plays an active role in ensuring that equity and diversity are key considerations in all social justice action.

-Local members of numerous unions in Toronto actively supported United Way Toronto & York Region through their partnership on workplace campaigns at unionized workplaces across our communities in 2015.
+Members of numerous union locals in Toronto and York Region actively supported United Way Greater Toronto by participating in workplace campaigns at unionized work sites.
 We are proud to recognize their tremendous contributions.

-View our full 2015 union honour roll — which recognizes the contribution of unionized workplaces in support of United Way’s annual fundraising campaign; without you, there would be no way.
+View our full union honour roll — which recognizes the contribution of unionized workplaces in support of United Way’s annual fundraising campaign; without you, there would be no way.